rustfs/helm/README.md

 * Helm V3
 * RustFS >= 1.0.0-alpha.69

-Due to the traefik and ingress has different session sticky/affinity annotations, and rustfs support both those two controller, you should specify parameter `ingress.className` to select the right one which suits for you.
+Due to traefik and ingress having different session sticky/affinity annotations, rustfs supports both these two controllers, you should specify parameter `ingress.className` to select the right one which suits your installation.

 ## Installation with traekfik controller